CCA-Public/digital-archives-manual/guides/arrangement.md

 <a name="nature"></a>
 ### Nature of archival collection to which they belong

 Another factor to consider when thinking about arrangement is the nature of the archive to which the records belong.
 Did the CCA acquire the full fonds of this creator, or do the records belong to a project archive/assembled collection?
 Does CCA expect to receive additional accessions that will need to be integrated into the archive at a later date?

-<a name="archivematicarequirements"></a>
-### Archivematica requirements

-Transfers of more than 15-20,000 files or so must be split into multiple AIPs.
-These can then be recombined in Archivematica in an Archival Information Collection (AIC).
-Future versions of Archivematica should address the scaling issues that necessitate splitting large collections across multiple transfers.

 <a name="institutionalpriorities"></a>
 ### Institutional priorities